erikbwu/CodeGolfHelloWorld/README.md

 ## Who can contribute
 Anyone can contribute to this repositry.
 Typos may be accepted too.

-You can view an example pull request here: https://github.com/KlRE/CodeGolfHelloWorld/pull/7#issue-497263592
+You can view an example pull request [here](https://github.com/KlRE/CodeGolfHelloWorld/pull/7#issue-497263592).

 ## How to contribute
 <ul>